Incel: Forums

 In 2003, the message board love-shy.com was founded as a place for people who felt perpetually rejected or were extremely shy with potential partners to discuss their situations.
 It was less strictly moderated than its counterpart, IncelSupport, which was also founded in the 2000s.
 While IncelSupport welcomed men and women and banned misogynistic posts, love-shy.com's userbase was overwhelmingly male.
-Over the next decade, the membership of love-shy.com and online fringe right-wing communities like 4chan increasingly overlapped.
+Over the next decade, the membership of love-shy.com and online fringe right-wing communities such as 4chan increasingly overlapped.

 In the 2000s, incel communities became more extremist as they adopted behaviors common on forums such as 4chan and Reddit, where extremist posts were encouraged as a way to achieve visibility.
 According to Bruce Hoffman and colleagues writing in Studies in Conflict & Terrorism, as "edgy" and extremist statements became more prevalent in incel communities, so too did extremist trolling and "shitposting".

 The r/incels subreddit later became a particularly active incel community.
 It was known as a place where men blamed women for their inceldom, sometimes advocated for rape or other forms of violence, and were misogynistic and often racist.
 Reddit banned the r/incels subreddit in 2017 following a new policy that prohibited "content that encourages, glorifies, incites, or calls for violence or physical harm against an individual or a group of people", adopted in October 2017.
 At the time of the ban, the community had around 40,000 members.

-The incel community continued to inhabit Reddit in other subreddits, such as on the subreddit r/braincels.
-Although the tone of the subreddit was similar to r/incels, moderators of the r/braincels forum said that they did not endorse, support, or glorify violence or violent people, a distinction they made from the subject matter of its predecessor that resulted in its being banned from Reddit.
-On September 30, 2019, the r/braincels subreddit was banned after Reddit again broadened its banning policy.
-Incel communities began to migrate away from shared platforms and instead use their own closed forums dedicated specifically to the subject.

 In the 2010s, the subculture came to wider public notice with the banning of r/incels, and when a series of mass murders were committed by men who either identified as members of the subculture or shared similar ideologies.
 Increased interest in incel communities has been attributed to feelings of "aggrieved entitlement" among some men who feel they are being denied rights they deserve and blame women for their lack of sex.